Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models: Data and Methods

 \subsection{Programs used}

-The scripts written by the authors for $R$ statistical platform \url{https://www.r-project.org/} are used.
-All linear function fittings are carried out by the {\sl lm()} (linear model) in {\sl R}.
-For the validation of our subset selection model, we use a nonlinear least square program ({\sl nls} in {\sl R}) using the ``port" algorithm.
+All scripts were written by the authors in the $R$ statistical platform \url{https://www.r-project.org/}.
+All linear function fittings were carried out by the {\sl lm()} (linear model) in {\sl R}.
+For the validation of our subset selection model, we used the nonlinear least square function ({\sl nls} in {\sl R}) using the ``port" algorithm.